Kashmir: Authorities bolster 'village defense committees' to counter Islamists | DW | 18.03.2022

 Local Bharatiya Janata Party (BJP) leader Sunil Sharma backs the revival of the VDCs, saying their members have given their lives to fight militants he claims are supported by Pakistan.

-For the past few months, the Indian Army has conducted multiple training workshops with the VDCs after a drone attack on an air force station in Jammu district.
+For the past few months, the Indian Army has conducted multiple training workshops with the VDCs following a drone attack on an air force station in Jammu district.

 Indian Army spokesperson Lt.
-Col. Devender Anand told DW that the VDCs are an important component of the security setup in the region.
+Col. Devender Anand confirmed that the VDCs are an important component of the security setup in the region.

-Every month, there will be a training workshop somewhere along the Line of Control with Pakistan, where VDCs are trained in weapons' handling and drone warfare.
-Coordination with regular army forces will also be improved to remove delays in the case of militant activities.
+Every month, a training workshop is to be held somewhere along the Line of Control with Pakistan, instructing VDCs in the handling of weapons and drone warfare.
+Coordination with regular army forces is also to be improved to reduce delays when responding to militant activities.

 "The VDCs counter the militants at initial stages," he said.